On general type varieties admitting global holomorphic forms: Proof of Theorem

 {\bf Acknowledgment.} The first author is a member of the Key Laboratory of Mathematics for Nonlinear Science, Fudan University.
-The second author thanks Zhiyu Tian and Lie Fu for helpful discussions.
+Both authors thank Jungkai Chen, Lie Fu, Yong Hu, Chen Jiang, Zhiyu Tian and Kang Zuo for fruitful discussions.